High Ercall: History, architecture

-The etymology of the name Ercall (also seen in Child's Ercall) is obscure, though it may be derived from a Welsh word ercal, perhaps once applied to the whole area.
+The etymology of the name Ercall (also seen in Child's Ercall) is obscure.
+The second part of its name, recorded in the forms "Archelou" and "Erkalwe" in the 13th century, has been suggested as derived from a Celtic word, perhaps an old Welsh name Ercal.

-High Ercall was recorded in Domesday as "Archelou": it was stated to have been held by Earl Eduin in the time of Edward the Confessor, when it was worth £20.
+High Ercall was recorded in the Domesday Book as "Archelou": it was stated to have been held by Earl Eduin in the time of Edward the Confessor, when it was worth £20.
 At the time of the survey it contained two mills and a fishery yielding "1502 great eels" annually.

 It is thought a church may have stood in High Ercall since Saxon times, but the present St Michael's Church shows mostly medieval work with a tower dating from the 14th century.
 The base of the tower is badly weather-beaten.
 The parishioners, however, have a more romanticised explanation, that the damage is due to people sharpening their weapons on it in ancient times.
 In the churchyard, as well as graves covering several centuries, there is a sundial from the 18th-century which records the time in Jerusalem, Rome and Plymouth in Massachusetts.